veniamin-ilmer/math/trigonometric-nested-radicals/README.md

 There are too many of these to be a coincidence..

-Perhaps one can generate a nested radical solution for all rational sines and cosines?
+Perhaps one can generate a nested radical solution for all rational cosines?

 ## Nested Radical Algorithm

-Yep, I after many hours studying this thing, I figured out the algorithm to generate a solution for any rational sine or cosine.
+Yep, I after many hours studying this thing, I figured out the algorithm to generate a solution for any rational cosine.

+If you are interested in a formal proof, my colleague Dr. Thomas Morgan PhD. has written one up that you can review [here](Nested Radicals Proof.pdf).

+Otherwise, below is the algorithm you can use to generate a nested radical for any rational cosine.

 ### Step 1